-PLEASE NOTE: The Corey, Corey, Corey and Callanan text is accompanied by the online learning platform called Cengage Mindtap.
+A word about Cengage/Mindtap - The Corey, Corey, and Callanan text is accompanied by the online learning platform called Mindtap.
 It is required that all students purchase the online access code for this textbook.
 Mindtap access offers students an ebook, videos, exercises, and quizzes that count toward the final grade in this course.
 See Blackboard for instructions on accessing the Mindtap platform that accompanies this textbook.